-The System contracts for the services of various independent consulting, investment advisory and financial professionals to assist the Board of Trustees in carrying out its fiduciary responsibility to efficiently and effectively manage the System.
-Actuarial services were provided by Gabriel Roeder Smith & Company and independent financial statement audit services were provided by Clifton Larson Allen, LLP.
+The System contracts for the services of various independent consulting, investment advisory and financial professionals to assist the Board of Trustees in carrying out its fiduciary responsibility to manage the System efficiently and effectively.
+Actuarial services were provided by Gabriel Roeder Smith & Company and independent financial statement audit services were provided by SB & Company, LLC.
 The System's asset custody and portfolio accounting services were provided by the State Street Bank & Trust Company under a multi-year, master custody arrangement.
-Meketa Investment Group, Inc.

-served as the System's general investment consultant.
-Specialty consulting services were provided by Hamilton Lane Advisors, LLC, for private equity services and Townsend Holdings, LLC for real estate.
+Meketa Investment Group, Inc. served as the System's general investment consultant.
+Specialty consulting services were provided by Pavilion Alternatives Group, LLC for private equity and Townsend Holdings, LLC for real estate.
 Aksia, LLC advises staff on the retirement System's Absolute Return portfolio.
 A complete listing of the System's professional consultants and external investment advisors is presented on page 11.